This post may contain affiliate links. Please read our disclosure policy.

 For the Salmon:

-- 1 tablespoon loosely chopped fresh dill or more to taste
+- 1 tablespoon loosely chopped fresh dill, plus more to garnish

 Instructions

-- In a bowl, combine all the dressing ingredients and whisk until well combined.
+- In a bowl, whisk together the shallots, garlic, mustard, and lemon juice until well combined.
 Set aside while you prepare the capers.

 - In a small bowl, toss the drained capers in the cassava flour until evenly coated.

-- Heat a small nonstick skillet over medium heat with olive oil.
-When the skillet is hot, add the capers to the skillet and cook until golden brown and crisp, about 3 minutes, tossing half way through.
-Transfer the capers to a paper towel lined plate and let cool.
+- Heat the oil in a small nonstick skillet set over medium heat.
+When the oil is shimmering, add the capers to the skillet and cook until golden brown and crisp, about 3 minutes, tossing halfway through.
+Transfer the capers to a paper towel-lined plate and let cool.

 - Cut the smoked salmon into 2-inch pieces and arrange on a large plate in a single layer.

 - Spoon the dressing over the salmon evenly.
-Next, top with crispy capers.
-Lastly, finish the dish with fresh dill and cracked pepper.
-Serve alongside crostini.
+Top with crispy capers.
+Garnish with fresh dill and cracked pepper.
+Serve alongside crostini, crackers, or bagels.

 Nutrition information is automatically calculated, so should only be used as an approximation.